-Though you might not have competitors today, you will tomorrow.
-We want to know that you have validated your innovation through extensive market research and have identified a solid gap that no one else is filling and that you, and only you are the best person to do the job.
+We look for innovations built by entrepreneurs with an intrinsic drive to improve lives and the planet.
+We want to know that you have validated your innovation through extensive market research, in particular feedback from potential customers.
+Your product should fill a gap that no one else is filling and you should be the best person to do the job.

-How many lives do you plan to change through your business?
+It's easy to say you're changing the world but very few people can explain how they're changing the world.
+How will you improve lives through your innovation?
 What global problem will you solve to support communities?
-How do you plan to measure your impact?
-These are examples of the type of questions we ask our project creators to understand their take on impact.
+How will you measure your impact month-on-month?
+These are examples of the type of questions we ask our campaign creators to understand before they launch a campaign.

-As with any business, one of the core factors which influences an investor’s decision to invest is the team.
-Crowdfunding is not easy and we want to ensure your team is equipped to make it a success which is why one of the key factors that we assess is team credibility.
+As with any business, one of the core factors which influences an investors decision to fund a company is the team.
+We see crowdfunding as no different.
+Crowdfunding is not easy and we want to ensure your team is equipped to make it a success which is why we take the time to get to know the team and their journey.

 The Supply Chain/Fair Trade

-You might be a social business with warm and fuzzy marketing messages but we want to know what your business is like on the inside, how do your processes measure against ethical requirements and expectations of funders?
+Some companies have a warm and fuzzy marketing message but we want to know what your business is like on the inside, how do your processes measure against ethical requirements and expectations of funders?
+What is your carbon footprint?
 What is your workforce compensation like?
 What suppliers do you have on board?
 If you can confidently answer these questions and prove that you're clean from the inside out, you're already thinking like a social entrepreneur.